bbux-dev/datacraft/docs/source/fieldspecs.rst

 Custom Count Distributions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Custom distributions can be supplied using the :ref:`custom code<custom_code>` loading and the ``@datagen.registry.distribution`` decorator:
+Custom distributions can be supplied using :ref:`custom code<custom_code>` loading and the ``@datagen.registry.distribution`` decorator:

 .. tabs::